Dwolla/arbalest/README.md

 Included in this project are a variety of orchestration helpers to assist with the creation of pipelines.
-These classes are defined in the `arbalest.pipeline` and `arbalest.contrib` module.
+These classes are defined in the `arbalest.pipeline` and `arbalest.contrib` modules.

 ### Sorted data sources